ThreeSixtyGiving/standard/documentation/guidance/data-quality.md

 Only valid 360Giving data can be combined with other published data and be included in 360Giving tools, such as <a href="https://grantnav.threesixtygiving.org/" target="_blank">GrantNav</a> and <a href="https://insights.threesixtygiving.org/" target="_blank">360Insights</a>.

 ## How to use the 360Giving Data Quality Tool
-<a href="https://dataquality.threesixtygiving.org/" target="_blank">The Data Quality Tool</a> has been specially designed to support the preparation and publication of 360Giving data.
+<a href="https://dataquality.threesixtygiving.org/" target="_blank">The Data Quality Tool</a> (DQT) has been specially designed to support the preparation and publication of 360Giving data.

 You can use it by uploading a file or providing a link to a file that is hosted online.